 Mining and underground construction continue to be considered some of the most dangerous jobs in the world.
 Still, the use of virtual reality could serve as a new tool to improve aspects of safety training provided to personnel.
 With realistic and affordable virtual reality training, staff could learn to recognise hazards and develop strategies for safe evacuation procedures without exposing themselves to the real dangers encountered in a mine.
 A carefully tailored virtual reality scenario could help organisations develop strategies that fit their specific location and team.

 Using Virtual Reality in Hazardous Situations

-Virtual reality is not expected to replace in the field training; however, it can enhance current practices.
+Virtual reality is not expected to replace field training; however, it can enhance current practices.
 Recreating hazardous situations in a virtual realm offers the organisation the ability to increase the frequency of training, which in turn can reduce the stress associated with emergencies by improving the understanding of procedures.